How does fair trade work? A brief introduction

 Fair trade revenue is also injected into community development and initiatives that target areas like housing, healthcare, and education.
 Fair trade programs have helped to improve and enhance the quality of life in many farming communities across the world, especially in rural areas where opportunities were limited.

 Nothing in this world is perfect.
 While fair trade attracts plaudits the world over, there are critics out there.
-Here are the most significant advantages and disadvantages of fair trade.
+Here are the most significant fair trade pros and cons.

 Fair trade offers a host of advantages, including: